GameFoundry/bsf/Documentation/Manuals/Native/renderAPI.md

 And this wraps up the rendering pipeline.
 After this step your object should be rendered to your render target and ready to display.

 # Compute {#renderAPI_g}
 The compute pipeline is a very simple pipeline that can be used for general purpose calculations.
-It is separate from the render pipeline we have been describing so far, but uses the same functionality, just in a more limited way.
-You don't have to set states, render targets, vertex/index buffers and only one GPU program type is supported (compute GPU program).
+It is separate from the graphics pipeline we have been describing so far, but uses the same functionality, just in a more limited way.
+You don't have to set fixed states, render targets, vertex/index buffers and only one GPU program type is supported (compute GPU program).

+Use @ref BansheeEngine::RenderAPICore::setComputePipeline "RenderAPICore::setComputePipeline" to initialize the pipeline.
 When the pipeline is set up you can execute it by calling @ref BansheeEngine::RenderAPICore::dispatchCompute "RenderAPICore::dispatchCompute".
 You should provide it a three dimensional number that determines how many instances of the currently bound GPU program to execute.
 The total number of executions will be X * Y * Z.

 Since compute pipeline doesn't support render targets, you will want to use load-store textures for output.
 An example of a simple compute pipeline:
 ~~~~~~~~~~~~~{.cpp}